AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

 #### Add All Props

 If you want to add all conditional properties or attributes defined in your system with a single click, use the Add All Props feature.
+The allowed values in the action drop-down are - `include`, `exclude`, `passthrough`, and `flag` .
+The details for these actions are mentioned below.

 >[!NOTE]
 >